 Are You Leaving Things Up To Chance?

-In the game last night between the Green Bay and Seattle the Packers ended up losing the game 14-12 when what appeared to be an interception on the last play of the game was actually ruled by the NFL’s replacement referees to be a touchdown.
+In the game last night between the Green Bay Packers and Seattle Seahawks the Packers ended up losing the game 14-12 when what appeared to be an interception on the last play of the game was actually ruled by the NFL’s replacement referees to be a touchdown.
 One ref called it a touchdown for Seattle, one called it a touchback, and then after they looked at each other and had words, it was ruled a touchdown.

 After a replay, it was still ruled a touchdown.
 Everyone stared in disbelief at the replay, which to most clearly showed an interception being made by Green Bay. (view the play here)

-Similarly, because so many of us aren’t planning ahead for a rainy day, we’re engaging in poor financial play, and leaving ourselves open to chance as well.
+Similarly, because so many of us aren’t planning for a rainy day, we’re engaging in poor financial play, and leaving ourselves open to chance as well.

 Taking Control And Planning For Every Scenario